Self portrait of Victor with some of his creations.

 THE STABIN MUSEUM BUILDING

 In 2003, Victor moved to the small northeastern Pennsylvania hamlet of Jim Thorpe, where he and his wife, Joan Morykin, purchased a 200-year-old/15,000 square foot building that had housed everything from a wire mill to a toy factory.
 It was in serious disrepair at the time of purchase, but over the next four years, Victor and Joan would convert the abandoned building into a thriving art factory.

-In addition to being Victor’s studio, the Stabin Morykin Building, (formerly called the Carbon County Cultural Project) is an artistic and creative hub that houses The Victor Stabin Gallery (where Victor’s original paintings are on display in the main room), the Dynasty and Arisman Galleries (which contain the work of his children and students), Flow Restaurant, and The Thing Shop.
+In addition to being Victor’s studio, the Stabin Museum Building, (formerly called the Carbon County Cultural Project) is an artistic and creative hub that houses The Victor Stabin Gallery (where Victor’s original paintings are on display in the main room), the Dynasty and Arisman Galleries (which contain the work of his children and students), Cafe Arielle Restaurant, The Thing Shop, and the Jazz Loft.
 In addition, there is a weekend rental loft and a large studio space designed as a visiting artists’ workshop.
-The Stabin Morykin Building, first a vision of Joan’s, was designed to bring a variety of cultural disciplines such as art, music, and theatre the greater Carbon County area.
+The Stabin Museum Building, first a vision of Joan’s, was designed to bring a variety of cultural disciplines such as art, music, and theatre the greater Carbon County area.

 THE TURTLE SERIES

 After moving to Jim Thorpe, Victor decided to remove himself from the constraints of illustration, and he began dedicating his time to painting.
 His thematic decision was largely guided by two paintings: Le Joueur Secret, an oil painting by René Magritte, in which a leatherback turtle is portrayed floating above a cricket match.
 The other painting is a poster by Marshal Arisman, a former teacher of Victor’s.
 It depicts another turtle floating past a man’s head, which is surrounded by a bright yellow aura.